Citations Affected: IC 6-1.1-21-5.2.

 (C) consists of a dwelling and any real estate, not exceeding one (1) acre, that immediately surrounds the dwelling.

-(A) is at least sixty-five (65) years of age on or before December 31 of the calendar year preceding the year in which the credit allowed under this section is received; and
+(A) is at least sixty-five (65) years of age before January 1 of the year in which the credit allowed under this section is received; and

 (B) had an adjusted gross income of less than thirty thousand dollars ($30,000) for the preceding taxable year.

-(b) Each year a qualifying individual may receive a credit against the net property tax bill on the individual's homestead.
-The amount of the credit to which a qualifying individual is entitled equals the amount determined under the following STEPS:
+(c) Each year a qualifying individual may receive a credit against the net property tax bill on the individual's homestead.
+The amount of the credit to which a qualifying individual is entitled equals the amount determined under STEP FOUR of the following STEPS:

-(A) the taxpayer's adjusted gross income (as defined in IC 6-3-1-3.5 ) for the preceding taxable year; divided by
+(A) the individual's adjusted gross income for the preceding taxable year; divided by

 (B) thirty thousand dollars ($30,000).